May 19, 2020

 According to the World Health Organization about half a million deaths each year are attributed to poor quality drinking water, worldwide.
 However, municipal city water in the USA is considered relatively safe.
 In 2016, over 90% of all systems across the country were in compliance with standards set forth by the federal Environmental Protection Agency.
 Of course, this means that 1 in every 10 municipalities was failing, and it is likely that year to year, the locations of these violations will change.

 Interested in knowing more about your local water?
 The Environmental Working Group (EWG) has a simple online tap water contamination check based on your zipcode.
-For specific location testing, you can order water testing kits.
+For specific location testing, you can order mail-in kits like these from SimpleLab™.

 Biological contaminants are typically held in check by the microbicides chlorine and chloramine.
 However, their effectiveness is contingent on chemical potency traveling all the way to the tap, so the method is not foolproof.